AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 ## Trigger conditions

-After the No Fees for Stopped Instances \(VPC-Connected\) feature is enabled, the feature is triggered for a VPC-type pay-as-go instance only when the instance is stopped due to one of the following reasons:
+After the No Fees for Stopped Instances \(VPC-Connected\) feature is enabled, the feature is triggered for a VPC-type pay-as-you-go instance only when the instance is stopped due to one of the following reasons:

 -   Operations in the ECS console.
 For more information, see [Stop an instance](/intl.en-US/Instance/Manage instances/Stop an instance.md).
 -   API requests initiated by using Alibaba Cloud CLI or SDKs.
 For more information, see [StopInstance](/intl.en-US/API Reference/Instances/StopInstance.md).